General Plan 2018 Vote

 The Queen Creek General Plan serves as the Town's road map to guide development, appropriately manage growth, and effectively conserve natural resources.
 The General Plan identifies goals and policies, and integrates plans related to land use, growth area, transportation, parks, trails and open space, environmental planning, water resources and economic development.

 State law requires communities to prepare and adopt a General Plan every ten years with input from the community.
 The current General Plan was approved by voters in September 2008.
-Town staff is now in the process of updating that General Plan to reflect the growth that has occurred since its previous adoption in 2008.
+The 2018 General Plan will be on the May 15, 2018 ballot for possible ratification, or approval.

 - May 2016: Project team kickoff

 - June 2016 – December 2016: Research and strategy development

 - December 2016 – January 2017: Education and input (public involvement - Phase 1)

 - February 2017: Land use education and input (public involvement - Phase 2)

 - Feb.
 16: Land Use Community Workshop, 5-8 p.m. at Town Hall, 22350 S. Ellsworth Road

 - June 13: Parks and Recreation Advisory Committee presentation

 - End of June: Draft General Plan available online for public input